Jkan1/computer-science/DataStructures.md

   * It follows the FIFO (First In First Out) principle.
   * Two Pointers keep track of the Front and Rear of the Queue, these two pointers are updated to track the last and first element.
   * Insertion takes place from the Rear, and Deletion takes place from the Front.
+  * Implemented using an Array or a Linked List.
   * Example : A Queue is used in process scheduling in the Operating System.
     A series of processes wait in a Queue waiting to be be executed when required resources are free.